codingenesis/dotfiles_linux/README.md

 ### vim

-Die-hard fan forever.
-Heavily using vim, I am using vim inspired keybindings everywhere, even while using visual studio code.
+Die-hard fan but to be frank using Visual Studio Code more heavily then vim, I am using vim inspired keybindings everywhere though.

 I am using following vim plugins